For questions or to reserve:

 Today, travel to Sitka from your home city or from Anchorage if you visited Denali National Park on the six-day Orbridge Pre-Tour.

-Later, visit the Alaska Raptor Center—Alaska's foremost bald eagle hospital and educational center—with a local guide.
+After arriving, visit the Alaska Raptor Center—Alaska's foremost bald eagle hospital and educational center—with a local guide.
 Then, venture to Sitka National Historical Park, where you'll learn the history of the area that served as the battle site between Russian traders and the indigenous Tlingit.
 Stand in awe before the massive totem poles lining the park's coastal trail, and gain insight into their powerful symbols.

 Late afternoon, transfer to the Chichagof Dream for embarkation.
 Enjoy your first dinner on board as you get to know your Expedition Leader, naturalists, crew, and travel companions.